dirmeier/surjectors/README.md

 ## About

-Surjectors is a light-weight library of inference and generative surjection layers, i.e., layers that reduce or increase dimensionality, for density estimation using normalizing flows.
+Surjectors is a light-weight library for density estimation using inference and generative surjective normalizing flows, i.e., flows can that reduce or increase dimensionality.
 Surjectors builds on Distrax and Haiku and is fully compatible with both of them.

+Surjectors makes use of

+- Haiku`s module system for neural networks,
+- Distrax for probability distributions and some base bijectors,
+- Optax for gradient-based optimization,
+- JAX for autodiff and XLA computation.

+## Documentation

+Documentation can be found [here](https://surjectors.readthedocs.io/en/latest/).

 ## Examples